keckao/kapa/_pages/meetings.md

 ## Future Meetings
 ### [KASM 2021]({{ site.url }}{{site.baseurl }}/kasm2021/)
-KASM will be a hybrid in-person and virtual event being held on September 8th, 2021 at UC San Diego.
+KASM will be a hybrid in-person and virtual event to be held on September 8th, 2021 at UC San Diego.

 ## Previous Meetings